 Information required at this step includes the following:

-- Transcripts documenting undergraduate degree from an accredited college
+• Unofficial transcripts documenting undergraduate degrees from an accredited institution

-- Be certain you select Curriculum and Instruction M.S.—with your specified content area.
-This includes secondary education in English, Mathematics, Science, Social Studies. or World Language
+• Be certain you select Curriculum and Instruction MS—with your specified content area.
+This includes secondary English, Mathematics, Science, Social Studies, or World Language education.

 Step 2: Final Decisions

-After your application is complete, a content area team will review your application and share their recommendation with you and the Graduate School.
+After completing the application, a content area team will review it and share their recommendation with you and the Graduate School.

 If the recommendation is favorable, the UW Graduate School will make a final decision on your application.
 Official transcripts and a background check must be submitted and meet the necessary guidelines prior to final admission.

-If the recommendation is not favorable, a letter will be sent to you outlining the concern or issue.
-When applicable, you may be offered an opportunity to remain on a "wait list," as future spots may become available.
+If the recommendation is unfavorable, a letter will be sent to you outlining the concern or issue.
+When applicable, you may be offered an opportunity to remain on a wait list as future spots become available.

 Graduate School Resources